SophieBosio/sophiebosio.github.io/content/posts/monads-haskell.md

 must be a member of the `Monoid` type class.

-Let's take the old versions of our functions, that take normal integers and return integers with logs, only now they'll be inside the `LogWriter` monad.
+Let's take the old versions of our functions, that take normal integers and return integers with logs, and rewrite them so return values inside the `LogWriter` monad.
 The `LogWriter` contains the list of strings (logs) and an integer (result).

 ```haskell